logo

 Doppler pullover - I'm reknitting the sleeves on this, the protoype, which had a funky bulge in the sleeves.

 I counted up SIX knitting projects currently on my needles with the potential to be completed this month.
 These are fun, exciting projects that I am dying to wear!
 Not a hat or scarf in the bunch: two women's tops, two women's sweaters, and a dress.
+(Edited to add: I did not finish a single project the month I wrote this.)

 What might excite you even more is that there are TWO PATTERNS even closer to being complete than any of the sweaters.
 I refer, of course, to the Doppler at right, and the Ship Shape jacket, in multiple sizes.